 The weather was lovely on the day my niece visited stopped to watch the jumpers.
 The small crowd gathered around the basin, cheering and howling as shirtless wanna-be athletes leap, flip or jump from the Taranaki Wharf Jump Platform, plunging into the murky, waters below.

 It wasn’t a free-for-all, there were a few basic rules posted:

 As we watched, I could tell my niece was getting ideas.
 I am sure the jump into Haruru Falls a few weeks back was still fresh in her mind.
 One of the beverage companies capitalized on this opportunity, passing out caffeine injected cans to anyone who would take one.
-When the “hot” Mountain Dew guy gave her a drink, we asked if she should give it a go.
-She wanted to, but had to fly in a few hours and didn’t really have a change of clothes.
-He offered her a t-shirt, the one right of his back would do just fine.
+With a new Mountain Dew shirt available to her for making the jump, she took the plunge:

 It wasn’t until later, after she was dry and dressed, that we came back with her new shirt to take a photo of the scene.
 That’s when we noticed this: